 The Esprit Governing Board regards the Education Manifesto as a 'dynamic' document.
 This means that we shall not attempt to 'freeze' reality, but on the basis of annual evaluations, we shall adapt the Education Manifesto to changing circumstances.

-You can read the entire Esprit education manifesto online in English and Dutch:
+You can read the entire Esprit education manifesto online: